iricjs/iricjs.github.io/grapes.md

 # Pulling the data

-To pull the data I enlisted the help of Python.
-Python is by far the best tool that I know of for automated data collection.
+To scrape the data I wrote a simple program in Python.
+Python is the best tool that I know of for automated data collection.
 With minimal code, I was able to create a tool that scraped grape listings from winebusiness.com and then exported the results to Microsoft Excel.
 The tool takes less than 30 seconds to run and could even be automated further by scheduling it to run daily without any user action.

 <img src="/images/gui.JPG">